Automatic startup file check

 When creating a System startup file check scheduled task, you have several options to adjust the following parameters:

-The Commonly used files drop-down menu specifies the scan depth for files run at system startup based on secret sophisticated algorithm.
-Files are arranged in descending order according to the following criteria:
+The Scan target drop-down menu specifies the scan depth for files run at system startup.
+Files are arranged in ascending order according to the following criteria:

 •All registered files (most files scanned)

 Two specific Scan target groups are also included:

 •Files run before user logon - Contains files from locations that may be accessed without the user being logged in (includes almost all startup locations such as services, browser helper objects, winlogon notify, Windows scheduler entries, known dll's, etc.).

 •Files run after user logon - Contains files from locations that may only be accessed after a user has logged in (includes files that are only run by a specific user, typically files in HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).